-Demographic and Financial:Summarize the Low Social Economic Status (SES)

-demographic and financial trends and Lack of resources

-patterns observed by the team while Parents Lack of Academic Knowledge to assist students

-completing this section of the report.
-What

-are the important trends and patterns that

-will support the identification of student,

-teacher, and leader needs?
+Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?